nsoft/jesterj/README.md

 A new highly flexible, highly scalable document ingestion system.
 Often the first version of a system is fairly linear and straight forward, but as time passes features and enhancements often add complexity.
-Other times, the sytem is complex from the very start, possibly because search is being added to an existing system.
+Other times, the system is complex from the very start, possibly because search is being added to an existing system.
 JesterJ is designed to handle complex indexing scenarios.
 Consider the following hypothetical indexing workflow:

 ![Complex Processing](https://raw.githubusercontent.com/nsoft/jesterj/79ed481c7c0b98469e3e41c96b92170837a26130/code/examples/routing/complex-routing.png)

-JesterJ handles such scenarios with a single centralized processing plan, and will ensure that if the system is unplugged, you won't get a second message about an order Received[^1]
+JesterJ handles such scenarios with a single centralized processing plan, and will ensure that if the system is unplugged, you won't get a second message about an order received[^1]

 See the [website](http://www.jesterj.org) and the [documentation](https://github.com/nsoft/jesterj/wiki/Documentation) for more info